 - 2 pounds small curd cottage cheese, (will be strained)

 - 4 large eggs, pasture raised are fabulous

 - ¼ teaspoon sea salt

 - ¼ cup gluten free all purpose flour

 1, 9″ springform pan

 Large 12″ x 12″ (or up to 18″L ) pan with 2″ high sides

 Cut a piece of parchment paper to fit on the bottom of the springform pan.

 Preheat oven to 350 degrees.

-Add oats, almonds and coconut to a small food processor – pulse until almost finely ground, with some texture.
+Add oats, almonds, coconut sugar to a small food processor – pulse until almost finely ground, with some texture.